-The journey and environmental impact of clothing does not end once purchases.
+The journey and environmental impact of clothing does not end once purchased.
 With thoughtful care, not only will your clothes continue to look great, but you can also lessen waste: including waste of water and power.
 Read our tips on how to win at clothing care.

 Know your fabrics